bohdansok/Face_Recognition/README.md

 # Face Recognition v1.96
 Starting from this release the latest only  version of code to be placed here.
 The most recent release of the app:
--	code is more structured now (some functions are moved to MYFR1.PY module as well as some part of language-depended dialogs - to MYFRLANG.PY), a new Face_Dictionary  class was  implemented ;
+-	code is more structured now (some functions are moved to MYFR1.PY module as well as all of language-depended dialogs, screen labels etc.- to MYFRLANG.PY), a new Face_Dictionary  class was  implemented ;
 -	code became slightly more DRY;
 -	some bugs fixed;
 -	also you can try MASCARADE.PY to sеe  (and then save the results as a file) how virtual mask application works: run and choose a face picture (multiface ones are good too);